WeblateOrg/weblate/docs/formats.rst

     Since Weblate 2.17 and with `translate-toolkit`_ at-least 2.2.5, i18next
     JSON files with plurals are supported as well.

+.. versionchanged:: 4.15.1

+    Support for v4 variant of this format was added.

 `i18next <https://www.i18next.com/>`_ is an internationalization framework
 written in and for JavaScript.
 Weblate supports its localization files with features such as plurals.